chiratsxki/NoteCh/README.md

-# notech
+# Notech

 A new Flutter project.
+Designed for understanding Dart and Flatter language concepts.
+The program itself is a browser page on localhost where you can save random words to your favorites

 ## Getting Started